Feudal baron: Scotland

-In contrast to the English equivalent, the Scottish feudal barony retains a dignity preserved by the "Abolition of Feudal Tenure, etc (Scotland) Act 2000".
-A feudal barony is the only title of dignity legally assignable and able to be legally alienated from the bloodline of its previous possessor.
-The heraldry and legal determination of ownership of Scottish baronies are governed by the court of the Lord Lyon.
+In contrast to the English equivalent, the dignity of baron is a non-peerage rank of feudal origin in the Baronage of Scotland and is protected by the "Abolition of Feudal Tenure, etc (Scotland) Act 2000" recognised by the crown as a title of nobility with status of minor baron.
+A Scottish barony is the only UK title of nobility able to be legally alienated from the bloodline of its previous possessor.
+Hence the Scottish equivalent of an English peerage baron is a Lord of Parliament.
+The heraldry of Scottish baronies is governed by the court of the Lord Lyon.